Deploying AcuSensor for ASP .NET

 SENSOR_SETTINGS_PATH=<SensorRoot>/settings.ini

-The AcuSensor should generate logs inside the directory you entered in the settings.ini in the 5th step as said before.
-Should there be any issues, please forward these logs to Acunetix Support.
+AcuSensor should generate logs inside the directory you entered in the settings.ini.
+If you experience any issues, you can forward these logs to Acunetix Support.

 « Back to the Acunetix Support Page